mburolla/siu-van-intro/readme.md

   ![](./docs/java-projects.png)

   - Click Finish
+  - Wait a bit for maven to download dependencies
+  - The java folder should be a light blue color, different from the rest of the folders
   - Right click on the java folder (`/src/main/java`):
   - New >> Java Class
     - Give it a name, "Main"